Influencer marketing works. That’s the reason why it seems everyone wants to become a social media influencer these days.

 To choose your niche, ask yourself:

-For instance, if you have always been into fitness and working out, then it makes sense for you to become an influencer who empowers and motivates others about their fitness goals.
+For instance, if you have always been into fitness and working out, then it makes sense for you to become a social media influencer who empowers and motivates others about their fitness goals.

 Any of these things can become valuable assets in helping you naturally attract an audience of like-minded people.